-Executive Director: Deacon Bernie Nojadera, served as Director of the Office for the Protection of Children and Vulnerable Adults with the Diocese of San Jose, California, from 2002-2011.
-He has a bachelor of arts degree from St. Joseph College, Mountain View, California, in 1984; a master of social work degree specializing in health and mental health services from San Jose State University in 1991; and a master of arts in theology from St. Patrick’s Seminary and University, Menlo Park, California, in 2002.
-He has been a member of the Diocese of San Jose Safe Environment Task Force, involved with the San Jose Police Department’s Internet Crimes Against Children Task Force, the County of Santa Clara Interfaith Clergy Task Force on the Prevention of Elder Abuse, and the County of Santa Clara Task Force on Suicide Prevention.
-He has worked as a clinical social worker for Santa Clara County Mental Health (1991-2000) and is a military veteran.
-He is married and has two children.
+Executive Director: Deacon Bernie Nojadera has served in the Secretariat for Child and Youth Protection since 2011.
+Formerly, he served as Director of the Office for the Protection of Children and Vulnerable Adults with the Diocese of San Jose, California, from 2002-2011.
+He has a bachelor of arts degree from St. Joseph College, Mountain View, California; a master of social work degree specializing in health and mental health services from San Jose State University; and a master of arts in theology from St. Patrick’s Seminary and University, Menlo Park, California.
+He has been a member of the San Jose Police Department’s Internet Crimes Against Children Task Force, the County of Santa Clara Interfaith Clergy Task Force on the Prevention of Elder Abuse, and the County of Santa Clara Task Force on Suicide Prevention.
+He enjoys offering national/international workshops/training on safe environment/victim accompaniment, safeguarding, HRO (high reliability organization) principles, and topics on leadership and communication.
+He is married and has two adult children.

 Coordinator for Resources & Special Projects: Lauren Sarmir, joined the staff of the Secretariat of Child and Youth Protection in August 2019.
 Before joining the team, Lauren served as Advancement Operations Manager for the Pontifical North American College’s Office of Institutional Advancement.
 Her previous work experience includes: The Heritage Foundation, United States House and Senate, and United Kingdom House of Commons.
 Lauren holds a Master’s degree in International Politics, and a Bachelor’s degree in Politics specializing in Latin American Affairs/Hispanic Studies, both from The Catholic University of America.
-She and her husband live in Northern Virginia.
+She is married and has one daughter.

 Executive Assistant: Laura Garner, joined the staff of the Secretariat of Child and Youth Protection on January 3, 2011.
 Previously, Ms. Garner served as a Staff Assistant in the Office of the General Counsel with the USCCB since 2008.
 Ms. Garner holds a BA in Psychology from Loyola College and an MA in Art Therapy from George Washington University.
 Before joining the USCCB, she worked at home as a medical transcriptionist while raising four children.
 Other employment includes bank teller, paraprofessional, computer educator, and receptionist.